 Here is what your response should be when someone asks for a discount without having tried your product

 "Thanks for inquiring about pricing options!
 Why don't you sign up for a trial and give the product a go?
 If you find out that it's a great fit, I'll take care of you and make sure you get a price that makes you happy.
 Sound fair enough?"

 This works every time.
 The reply you usually get will be:

 "Great!
 Just signed up and giving the product a go.
 Thanks!"

-9 out of 10 times the people that turn out to be a bad fit will self select during a trial and just leave.
+Nine out of 10 times, the people that turn out to be a bad fit will self-select during a trial and just leave.
 The prospects that are a good fit will love your product so much that they will not negotiate hard for a discount since they now really understand its value.

 We've done this thousands of times and it always works.
 I hope this startup sales negotiation tactic serves your business as much as it has ours :)

 P.S.
-The same tactic doesn't just work for people that are "unreasonable" and potentially a bad fit.
-Even when uber nice prospects are worrying about pricing upfront we tend to ask them to first discover if the product is even a good fit for their needs.
+The same tactic doesn't just work for people who are "unreasonable" and potentially a bad fit.
+Even when uber-nice prospects are worrying about pricing upfront, we tend to ask them to first discover if the product is even a good fit for their needs.
 See below a recent twitter exchange as a good example for this:

 Want to learn how to handle other common sales objections startups encounter?
 Click below!